-Examine the bearing cups and cones from Figure 7. for damage or wear and, if necessary, discard them and replace with the same size and type of bearings.
+□ Examine the bearing cups and cones from Figure 7. for damage or wear.
+If necessary, discard and replace with the same size and type of bearing.

-☐ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the bearing journal to the ring gear mounting face (shown as 'A' in Figure 7.) and record this measurement as 'A'.

-Measure the thickness of the factory shim removed from the end of the differential carrier (shown as 'B' in Figure 7.) and record this measurement as 'B'.
+- Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the bearing journal to the ring gear mounting face (shown as 'A' in Figure 7.) and record this measurement as 'A'. - Measure the thickness of the factory shim removed from the end of the differential carrier (shown as 'B' in Figure 7.) and record this measurement as 'B'.

-Measure the distance from the Air Locker bearing shoulder to the ring gear mounting face (shown as 'C' in Figure 8.) and record this measurement as 'C'.
+☐ Measure the distance from the Air Locker bearing shoulder to the ring gear mounting face (shown as 'C' in Figure 8.) and record this measurement as 'C'.

-3.4 Calculation & Selection of Backlash Shims
+3.3 Calculation & Selection of Backlash Shims